Understanding Collaborative Divorce in Connecticut

 • | Meghan Freed

 When considering a divorce, it’s vital to understand that Connecticut has three ways to get divorced.
 They are litigation, mediation, and collaborative divorce.
 This blog answers the three most common questions clients ask about the least familiar – collaborative divorce.
-So read on, and leave understanding collaborative divorce in Connecticut.

 I’ve Heard of Collaborative Divorce, But What Exactly Is It?

 Collaborative divorces happen outside of court in a private setting.
-The lawyers in collaborative divorces go through highly-specialized training and ongoing education to address conflict and disagreement creatively and calmly, allowing a couple to refocus and find productive resolutions.
-Both spouses must agree to the process and hire collaboratively-trained attorneys to proceed with a collaborative divorce.
+The lawyers in collaborative divorces go through highly specialized training and ongoing education to address conflict and disagreement creatively and calmly, allowing a couple to refocus and find productive resolutions.
+Both spouses must agree to the process and hire collaboratively trained attorneys to proceed with a collaborative divorce.

 Then, both spouses and their collaborative attorneys sign a collaborative participation agreement where everyone commits to resolving the divorce outside of court through negotiation.